george-steel/bowfishing-blitz/README.md

 let trans_color = textureSampleLevel(water_image_buf, water_sampler, refr_point_uv, 0.0).xyz;
 ```

-Combining this transmitted colour with the reflected colour (in this case, sampled from a skybox)
+Combining this transmitted colour with the reflected colour
+(also rendered using a virtual space method, then distorted simillarly to the refracted image)
-using a Fresnel factor gives us the fragment's final colour as seen by the camera.
+according to a Fresnel factor gives us the fragment's final colour as seen by the camera.
 Using the same capture as the underwater image above, this gives us the following final frame.

 ![rendered image with ripples](./doc/rippled-img.jpg)